ronanlevesque/FOX-Boilerplate/README.md

 If you need more info on Grunt, you should take a look at Grunt's ["Getting Started"](http://gruntjs.com/getting-started) guide.

+### grunt install-dependencies

+`grunt install-dependencies` will install and update your npm dependencies.

 ## Notifications

 FOX Boilerplate also comes with an optional notification system.
 In order to use it, you may need to install one of the following tools :